 - There may be sexual side effects: These include diminished sex drive, erectile dysfunction, and a decreased semen volume.

 - It requires consistent use: Once you start taking the pill daily, you have to continue taking it to see results.

 - There may also be mood side effects: Some users have reported depression as a common side effect.
 It can also increase the risk of suicidal ideation.

 - Not safe for people who are pregnant or children: According to the drug’s prescribing information, the drug is not intended for use in women and children.

 Using the enzyme 5-alpha reductase, which is the enzyme involved in steroid metabolism, Propecia blocks the conversion of testosterone to the androgen dihydrotestosterone (DHT).

 Testosterone is a hormone that’s present in both men and women, though men typically have more testosterone present in their bodies.
-About 10 percent of testosterone in all adults is converted to DHT.
-However, testosterone is what contributes to growth in body hair.
+According to the Society for Endocrinology, about 10 percent of testosterone in all adults is converted to DHT.
+Testosterone contributes to growth of body hair.

 Finasteride can also be compounded into a topical preparation for those who are unable or unwilling to take it orally.

 If you’re interested in taking Propecia as a hair loss treatment, you’ll need to talk with your doctor to see if it’s the right treatment plan for you.
 If you’re looking for an online prescription, you can get generic finasteride via Hims and other telehealth platforms, which require virtual consultations.